dotnet/project-system/docs/repo/getting-started.md

 ## Debugging/Deploying

-By default when you build inside Visual Studio or the command-line, the project system and other binaries gets deployed to the _ProjectSystem_ experimental instance of Visual Studio.
-They are setup so that they _override_ any binaries that come with Visual Studio.
+By default when you build inside Visual Studio or the command-line, the project system and other binaries gets deployed to the _Exp_ experimental instance of Visual Studio.
+They will automatically _override_ any binaries that come with Visual Studio.

 ### Command-line

-From the command-line, after you've run `build.cmd`, you can launch a Visual Studio instance with your recently built bits by running `launch.cmd`
+From the command-line, after you've run `build.cmd`, you can launch a Visual Studio instance with your recently built bits by running `launch.cmd`.

 ### Visual Studio